MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/navigation-basics.md

 keywords: windows 10, uwp
 ---

 # Navigation design basics for UWP apps

 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

-Navigation is the starting point of the user experience: users navigate from page to page and within the page to get to the content and features they want.
-Creating a good navigation system is essential to a good user experience.
+If you think of an app as a collection of pages, the term *navigation* describes the act of moving between pages and within the page.
+It's the starting point of the user experience.
+It's how users find the content and features they're interested in.
+It's very important, and it can be difficult to get right.

+Part of the reason it's difficult to get right is that, as app designers, we have a huge number of choices to make.
+If we were designing a book, our choices would be simple: what order do the chapters go in.
+With an app, we can create a navigation experience that mimics a book, requiring the user to go through a series of pages in order.
+Or we could provide a menu that lets the user jump directly to any page he or she wants--but if we have too many pages, we might overwhelm the user with choices.
+Or we could put everything on a single page and provide filtering mechanisms for viewing content.

+While there's no single navigation design that works for every app, there are a set of principles and guidelines you can follow to help you figure out the right design for your app.

-## Principles of good navigation design
+## Principles of good design
-Research and experience have shown that these three principles form the foundation of good navigation design:
+Let's start with the basic principles that research has shown form the foundation of good navigation design:

 * Be consistent: Meet user expectations.
 * Keep it simple: Don't do more than you need to.